norlandrhagen/CMAP/_build/html/_sources/tutorials/section.rst.txt

 Section Plot
 ============

-**Create a regional map using satellite and modeled data**
+**Create a depth profile of modeled colored dissolved organic matter**

 Notes:

-- The Pisces model is a weekly-averaged global model with spatial resolution  1/2° X 1/2°  (data is available only at one-week intervals).
+- Darwin_Climatology is a monthly climatology version of the Darwin model with spatial resolution  1/2° X 1/2° .
-- Satellite SST data set is a daily-global product with spatial resolution  1/4° X 1/4° .